solana-labs/solana/docs/src/wallet-guide/solflare.md

 To create a wallet with a Keystore file, click on "Create a Wallet" and select "Using Keystore File".
-Follow the prompts to create a password which will be used to encrypt your Keystore file, and then to download the new file to your compute.
+Follow the prompts to create a password which will be used to encrypt your Keystore file, and then to download the new file to your computer.
 You will be prompted to then upload the Keystore file back to the site to verify that the download was saved correctly.

 **NOTE: If you lose your Keystore file or the password used to encrypt it, any